Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 where $(X^i_m, Y^{i}_{m})_{i=1}^{N_m}$ is the training data, $N_m$ is the number of training samples of the $m^{th}$ attribute. $K$ is the total latent task dimension space.
 The model parameter of $m^{th}$ attribute category is denoted as $Ls^m$.

 They employ the Accelerate Proximal Gradient Descent (APG) algorithm to optimize both $L$ and $S$ in an alternating manner.
-Therefore, the overall model weight matrix $W$ can be obtain after obtain the $L$ and $S$.
+Therefore, the overall model weight matrix $W$ can be obtained after obtaining the $L$ and $S$.

 \textbf{Summary:} According to the aforementioned algorithms \cite{sudowe2015person} \cite{acprli2015DeepMAR} \cite{acprli2015DeepMAR} \cite{abdulnabi2015multitaskCNN}, we can find that these algorithms all take the whole images as input and conduct multi-task learning for PAR.
-They all attempt to learn more robust feature representations using feature sharing, end-to-end training or multi task learning squared maxing hinge loss.
-The benefit of these models are simple, intuitive and highly efficient which are very important for practical applications.
+They all attempt to learn more robust feature representations using feature sharing, end-to-end training or multi-task learning squared maxing hinge loss.
+The benefits of these models are simple, intuitive, and highly efficient which are very important for practical applications.
 However, the performance of these models is still limited due to the lack of consideration of fine-grained recognition.